 I’m not entirely sure about titles for the tracks yet, but one song was written way back at the old house in May of 2007.
 Took me long enough to properly record the thing.
 It opens with the line, “Suck on my big blue plastic chin chest.”

 It’s a love song, of course.

 The third song was one of several banjo tunes I’ve been meaning to record for a while now.
 I thought it needed a little something happening on the bottom end, so I tried stomp-claps, but that didn’t quite work.
 The clapping overpowered the stomping.
 Snapping didn’t fare much better.
-Then I remembered I have a tambourine, hiding behind the banjo stand, feeling unloved.
+Then I remembered I have a tambourine that’s been hiding behind the banjo stand feeling unloved.

 At first it was far too loud.
 So I developed a bit of a dance move I like to call the stomp-and-pivot — I stomped while facing the microphone, turned around and struck the tambourine as far away as I could get it from the mic without taking a step away, and then twisted back around and stomped again, repeating the process as needed with the stomping on the on-beats and the jingle-jangling on the off-beats.

 Two tracks of that seemed to be the sound I was looking for, though I still think it could use a little extra thump.
 Some kick drum or floor tom would probably do the trick.
 I could have added some guitar and bass, and there was a pretty obvious banjo mistake in the middle of the first verse, but I kind of like this stuff raw.
 We don’t want things getting too polished.
 Other songs will have more window dressing.